 How to Say It: WAH-lis

-Behind the Name: Wallace (which is also often spelled Wallis), which means "Welshman."
+Behind the Name: Wallace (which is also often spelled Wallis), means "Welshman."
 It sounds strong, sophisticated, and friendly.
 Traditional yet offbeat, this name is an easy Scottish favorite.

 Similar Scottish Baby Names: Maeve, Saundra, and Brice